The industry's first virtual conference is prepared for another great year on April 10, 2021!

 Organized by passionate Philadelphians in conjunction with the Philadelphia chapters of Young Professionals in Transportation (YPT) and Women’s Transportation Seminar (WTS), and Drexel University’s Lindy Institute for Urban Innovation, we look forward to seeing you!
 Connect with us

-Make sure you’re up to date by following us on Twitter @TranspoCampPHL, liking us on Facebook, joining our LinkedIn group to meet fellow campers beforehand, and by subscribing to our MailChimp email updates.
+Make sure you’re up to date by following us on Twitter @TranspoCampPHL, liking us on Facebook, joining our LinkedIn group, and by subscribing to our MailChimp email updates.
 And, keep the conversation going!
 Tag your tweets, instagram photos, and more with the official event hashtag: #TCPHL21.

 Want to make sure you don’t miss a thing?
 We encourage you to subscribe to our mailing list:

 NEW for 2021: Registrants will also be invited to join the TransportationCamp PHL slack channel, a conference companion and year-round hub for continuing conversations.